 Individualize: Everyone is different.
 All must avoid to much sun exposure everyone must check their skin regularly.
 Having a mole does not mean it will change to cancer.
 There are many factors involved like ethnicity , climate or the environment, genetic make up and the any insults to the skin. ...Read more

 Pancreatic cancer: Pancreatic cancer is often found after it has already spread outside the pancreas.
 For all patients together, the one year survival is 20% and the five-year rate is 6%.
 However, if surgery is able to be performed and the tumor has not spread outside the pancreas, the five-year survival could be as much as 25%.
 Talk to your oncologist, who can give you more precise information.
 Good luck. ...Read more

 What is the likelyhood of a sudden polyp in gallbladder being cancer after colon cancer in person with lynch syndrome?

 - Talk to a doctor live online for free

 - What percentage of people have cancer?

-- What is the difference between a colon polyp and tumor?
+- What is a polyp in your colon?

-- What is a sessile polyp in colon?
+- What is a polyp in the colon?